top of page

 Understand Shyness and Self-Effacement: A Protective Pattern

-You might recognize certain patterns in yourself - perhaps feeling a flutter of uncertainty when attention comes your way, sensing an urge to deflect compliments, or carefully thinking through what you'll say before speaking up in groups.
+If you're noticing a flutter of uncertainty when attention comes your way, an urge to deflect compliments, or a habit of carefully thinking through what you'll say before speaking up in groups, know that you're not alone.

-While these protective habits might help you feel safer in the moment, they can sometimes create a distance between you and others that wasn't what you intended, leaving you feeling both a desire to connect and a hesitation about how to bridge that gap.
+While these responses might provide temporary relief from the discomfort of visibility, they create a distance that wasn't what you intended — leaving you feeling both a desire to connect and a hesitation about how to bridge that gap, or a sense of not really being known even in close relationships.

 What Causes Chronic Shyness?